 But what is key about engaging with empathy is every time a new piece of data becomes available you re-decision the customer again and calculate a new next best action.
 The best brands are doing this five, 10, 20, even 50 times within a single interaction - driving a 5X increase in relevance.

 3. Deliver in the moment: If you’re going to personalize the customer’s experience in real-time, it is not enough just to know what to do, you’ve got to get that decision out to the customer during their moment of need, then make sure you’re able to adapt that experience as their needs change.
-That may seem daunting given all of the channels in play today but having a centralized brain in your marketing stack crushes that complexity.
+That may seem daunting given all of the channels in play today but having a centralized brain in your marketing stack builds agility to quickly adapt.

 Take your website, for example.
 Instead of defaulting to a static experience or relying on segment-based personalization that’s updated in batch, now your content management system (CMS) will call into the centralized brain for a next best action and next best treatment decision for every container on the page, every time a customer arrives.

 Or on outbound, transforming from batch and blast campaigns, or prescriptive journeys to only triggering next-best-action messages when there’s a spike in propensity.